danicalderadata/danicalderadata/README.md

 I'm a data scientist creating solutions that mix analytics, automation, and creative insights to help teams work smarter.

-**danicalderascience** is a space where I share my work in data science, analytics, and automation.
+**danicalderadata** is a space where I share my work in data science, analytics, and automation.
 The idea is simple: explore, build, and show how data can be used to solve real problems 🚀.

 Here you’ll find: